Steve Tshwete

-Steve Vukhile Tshwete (12 November 1938 in Springs, Transvaal – 26 April 2002 in Pretoria, Gauteng) was a South African politician and activist with the African National Congress.
+Steve Vukhile Tshwete (12 November 1938 – 26 April 2002) was a South African politician and activist with the African National Congress.
 Involved in Umkhonto we Sizwe, Tshwete was imprisoned by the apartheid authorities on Robben Island from February 1964 to 1978.
 Tshwete resumed activities with the ANC and become a regional coordinator for the new United Democratic Front.
-He later lived in exile in Zambia with the ANC.
+He later lived in exile in Zambia.
 After the first free elections in South Africa in 1994, he became the new government's first Sports Minister and later was Minister of Safety and Security.

 Early life

 Tshwete was born in Springs, East Rand, on 12 November 1938 to Xhosa parents.
 He was the eldest of four siblings.
 While still a baby his parents moved to Peelton (Nkonkqweni), a black township near King William’s Town, Eastern Cape.
 He was taught to read by his mother before starting primary school.
 His political interests were awakened reading the Xhosa newspaper Imvo Zabantsundu in his youth.
 He attended Forbes Grant Secondary School in King William's Town and was introduced to the ANC through its publications given out by the principal, Mr. H. Mjamba, and at Welsh High in East London he joined the ANC's African Students' Association.
 When he left school he continued his work with the ANC.